rgilks/planeo/README.md

 The following features are planned for future development:

 - **AI Services:** Potential integration with Google Cloud Text-to-Speech and Google GenAI.
-- **Authentication:** User authentication via NextAuth.
-- **Database Integration:** Utilizing a local SQLite database via better-sqlite3 for persistent data storage.
-- **Enhanced AI Agent View Updates:** AI agent views (Orion and Nova) now update visually much more frequently (~10 FPS), while their decision-making (LLM invocation) rate remains controlled to optimize performance and cost.
+- **Enhanced World Interaction:** More ways for users and AI to interact with the 3D environment.

 ## Technical Documentation

 More detailed technical documentation for various aspects of the project can be found in the `docs/` folder:

 - `docs/ai-agents.md`: Details on AI agent behavior, configuration, and capabilities.
+- `docs/ai-agent-vision.md`: Describes how AI agents perceive and display their environment.
 - `docs/ai_services.md`: Information on external AI services integrated or planned.
+- `docs/chat.md`: Overview of the chat system.
 - `docs/physics.md`: Explanation of the physics simulation for objects in the 3D scene.
 - `docs/real-time-camera-movement.md`: Covers how camera/user movements are handled and synchronized.
-- `docs/sse-event-handling.md`: Describes the Server-Sent Events (SSE) mechanism for real-time updates, including synchronization of box (cube) states like color and position.
+- `docs/sse-event-handling.md`: Describes the Server-Sent Events (SSE) mechanism for real-time updates.
 - `docs/text-to-speech.md`: Information on the text-to-speech functionality for chat messages.

 ## Recent Developments

 - **Enhanced Physics: Physical Eyes & Wider Cube Spread (2025-07-29):** The physics simulation has been updated.
 User eyeballs are now physical objects (`kinematicPosition` `RigidBody`) that can interact with and push the falling cubes.
 The initial scattering area for the cubes has also been quadrupled.
 See `docs/physics.md` for more details.
-- **Physics Integration with Falling Cubes (YYYY-MM-DD):** Added a physics simulation using `react-three-rapier`.
-When the scene loads, a number of randomly sized and colored cubes fall from the sky, bounce, and settle due to gravity.
-See `docs/physics.md` for more information.
-- **Default Visible AI Agents & Unique Identities (YYYY-MM-DD):** Implemented default visibility for two AI agents ("AI-1", "AI-2") upon loading.
-They now have distinct names in chat and appear as separate entities in the 3D space.
-The system still supports configuration via `AI_AGENTS_CONFIG` for custom setups.
-- **Configurable AI Agents (YYYY-MM-DD):** Refactored the AI agent system to support a variable number of agents defined via the `AI_AGENTS_CONFIG` environment variable.
-This replaces the previously hardcoded two-agent system.
-See `docs/ai-agents.md` for more information.
+- **Configurable AI Agents via Environment Variable (Relevant Recent Change):** AI agent system now supports a variable number of agents defined via the `AI_AGENTS_CONFIG` environment variable. ([Details](/docs/ai-agents.md))
-- **Multi-AI Agent System (YYYY-MM-DD):** Introduced two AI agents, Iris and Cyan, capable of independent chat and vision-based responses.
-Their activities are broadcast via the event stream.
-See `docs/ai-agents.md` for more information.
-- **Text-to-Speech for Chat (2025-05-25):** Implemented text-to-speech for chat messages.
-Messages from other users are now read aloud using distinct, consistent voices.
-The system utilizes Google Cloud TTS.
-More details can be found in `docs/text-to-speech.md`.
-- **Chat Functionality (2025-05-25):** Users can now send and receive messages in a chat window.
-Messages are displayed with user identifiers and timestamps.
-- **Keyboard-Only Look Controls (2025-05-25):** Player look (camera orientation) is now controlled exclusively by keyboard.
-A/D keys or Left/Right arrow keys rotate the view left/right (yaw).
-Mouse look has been disabled.
-W/S or Up/Down arrow keys move forward/backward relative to the current view direction.
-- **Arrow Key Navigation (2025-05-25):** Users can now move their viewpoint (eye) around the plane using the arrow keys (up, down, left, right) in addition to WASD controls.
-These movements are broadcast to other connected users in real-time.
 - **Visual Fix (2024-07-28):** Resolved a Z-fighting issue causing flickering between eyeballs and the background grid by adjusting object positioning and camera clipping planes.
-More details can be found in `docs/rendering_issues.md`.

 ## Environment Variables